A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method: Existence of solutions to the discrete gradient steps

-\begin{rem} In practice, the Gonzalez, Itoh--Abe, and mean value discrete gradients account for the vast majority of applications and theoretical studies \citep{dah11,gri17,mcl99,qui96}.
-Thus, while the assumptions may not hold for all constructions of discrete gradients, we consider them to be adequate for most purposes. \end{rem}
+\begin{remark} In practice, the Gonzalez, Itoh--Abe, and mean value discrete gradients account for the vast majority of applications and theoretical studies \citep{dah11,gri17,mcl99,qui96}.
+Thus, while \assref{ass:dg} may not hold for all constructions of discrete gradients, we consider them to be adequate for most purposes. \end{remark}

-The existence proof is based on the Brouwer fixed point theorem \citep{bro11}. \begin{prop}[Brouwer fixed point theorem] Let \(K \subset \RR^n\) be a convex, compact set and \(g: K \to K\) a continuous function.
-Then \(g\) has a fixed point in \(K\). \end{prop}
+The existence proof is based on the Brouwer fixed point theorem \citep{bro11}. \begin{proposition}[Brouwer fixed point theorem] Let \(U \subset \RR^n\) be a convex, compact set and \(g: U \to U\) a continuous function.
+Then \(g\) has a fixed point in \(U\). \end{proposition}